 - Introduce yourself to the animal.
-Use one hand to occupy or block the pet's passage and the other hand to remove soiled items (litter pan, bedding, water bowl, toys, etc). - o If you're working with a large or rambunctious dog, connect with staff on where to safely house or tie the dog while spot-cleaning their cage. - Gather information from each cage you interact with and use the form that is located in the cat holding room in a file holder (a copy of this form can be found at the end of this manual).
+Use one hand to occupy or block the pet's passage and the other hand to remove soiled items (litter pan, bedding, water bowl, toys, etc).
+If you are working with a large or rambunctious dog, connect with staff if you are not sure where to safely tie the dog while spot cleaning. - Gather information from each cage you interact with and use the form that is located in the cat holding room in a file holder (a copy of this form can be found at the end of this manual).
 Fill out the top of the volunteer form with your name and date.
 Record your observations by referring to the animal's cage number.
 Record if an animal is sneezing repeatedly and if it has urinated and/or defecated.
 If you notice anything of concern (i.e., blood in the stool, etc.), please do not dispose of the soiled papers or litter box.
 Notify a vet assistant or veterinarian in the event a stool sample needs to be taken.
 Record if the animal has an untouched food dish. - Specifically for cats: pull out the litter box, record the appropriate information on the volunteer sheet and replace the newspaper liner and litter.
 If the pan is too soiled use a new pan.
-If no litter was used (only torn up pieces of newspaper) replace with the same. - Specifically for dogs: Remove newspaper and note appropriate information on the volunteer sheet. - Place clean paper (two layers), blankets/towel, water bowl and litter pan in cage.
+If no litter was used (only torn up pieces of newspaper) replace with the same. - Specifically for dogs: Remove newspaper and note appropriate information on the volunteer sheet. - Remove the rest of the items from the cage.
+Place clean paper (two layers), blankets/towel, water bowl, litter pan, box (if there was one) and toy in the cage for cats, clean paper, blankets/towel, water bowl and toy for dogs.
 If you removed toys from any cage, that toy must be placed back with that animal.
 If you forget who the toy belonged to it must be properly disinfected before using again.
-Please be sure each animal has a toy, even if there wasn't one in the cage originally.
-If the cat had a box in the cage be sure to return it to the cage. - Rinse water bowl and add fresh water (if there is no water bowl check with a vet tech before adding one). - Close cage door, change gloves, and move onto next cage.
+Please be sure each animal has a toy, even if there wasn't one in the cage originally. - Be sure to rinse the water bowl and add fresh water (if there is no water bowl check with a vet tech before adding one). - Close cage door, change gloves, and move onto next cage.

-How to Prepare an Empty Cage for a New Arrival:
+How to Prepare an Empty Cage for a New, Non Surgical Arrival:

-- Remove all contents of the cage including loose food. - Spray all surfaces (walls, floor and ceiling) with Accel and wipe with a damp washcloth. - Spray Accel onto washcloth and clean both sides of the cage doors, being sure to check each rung as food can get stuck there. - While the cage is drying, mix a bleach solution of 1⁄2 cup bleach to one gallon of water. - When the cage is dry, using a washcloth wipe all surfaces with the bleach solution.
-Let dry. - Finally, wipe all surfaces with a damp washcloth (water only). - When cage is dry add two layers of newspaper.
+- Remove all contents of the cage including loose food. - Spray all surfaces (walls, floor and ceiling) with Accel and wipe with a damp washcloth. - Spray Accel onto washcloth and clean both sides of the cage doors, being sure to check each rung as food can get stuck there. - While the cage is drying, mix a bleach solution of $\frac{1}{2}$ cup bleach to one gallon of water. - When the cage is dry, using a washcloth wipe all surfaces with the bleach solution.
+Let dry. - Finally, wipe all surfaces with a damp washcloth (water only). - When cage is dry add 3-4 layers of newspaper for dogs, and 2 for cats.